 It can be hard to know whom we have wronged.
 The burden of Broome’s book is that we in the developed world, every day, by our manner of living, contribute to worldwide climate change, whereby we are injuring everyone in the world but most especially those in countries not as well off as ours.

 This is undeniably so.
 By emitting carbon we are shortening lives.
 As climate change contributes to agricultural change, we are condemning people to the slow death of starvation.
 As the climate changes, various diseases and toxic creatures move to new areas.
 Warming temperatures increase the ferocity of storms, forcing people out of flood plain homes.
-Most dramatically, rising sea levels cause the dislocation of coastal residents, with
+Most dramatically, rising sea levels cause the dislocation of coastal residents, with all the pain and suffering that results.

 I know this is shocking and depressing, a real downer on the eve of Christmas.
 Yet we have to understand it because we are inherently people who want to do good and do justice.
 The good news is that, once we understand, we can respond.